BirdsCaribbean Partnership Tour

 Detailed Itinerary

-Day 1 – Arrive in Santo Domingo / transfer to Los Haitises NP
+Day 1 – Arrive in Santo Domingo

-Day 3 – Sierra de Bahoruco, north slope, Rabo de Gato Trail
+Day 3 – Zapotén, Sierra de Bahoruco

-Early start to drive nearby into the broadleaf forest of the eastern slope of the Sierra de Baroruco to look for the last of our endemics, Eastern Chat-Tanager at daybreak.
-Return to Casa Bonita for a late breakfast and late morning checkout.
-Then drive from Barahona to Santo Domingo.
+Early start to drive nearby into the broadleaf forest of the eastern slope of the Sierra de Baroruco to look for Eastern Chat-Tanager at daybreak.
+Return to the hotel for a late breakfast, relax and enjoy the view before a late morning checkout.

 Day 8 – Flights home